Be on the lookout for fraudulent letters that appear to be enforcement letters from GNPEC.

 7. Is there a program evaluation process?

-It is possible that the program offerings for which you are applying will be subject to an evaluation process conducted by an empaneled third-party evaluator.
-Your institution’s assigned Regulatory Specialist will instruct and guide you through the process, if applicable.
+Yes, all program offerings will be subject to an evaluation process.
+Your institution's assigned Regulatory Specialist will guide you through the process.

 8. What is the process for adding or modifying a program?